Guide to the Scottish Highlands and Hebrides

-My guide Rob brought me back down to earth, pointing out the striations in the cliff face stretching out below us.
-He told me that Kilt Rock was named for the impression of pleats created by the vertical columns of basalt over horizontal strips of grey and white oolite.
-Rob explained that the tight formation of pillars lined up in a precise row inspired the tartan pattern worn by clan members from Skye.
+Kilt Rock was named for the impression of pleats created by the vertical columns of basalt over horizontal strips of grey and white oolite.
+The tight formation of pillars lined up in a precise row inspired the tartan pattern worn by clan members from Skye.

 Nearby is the Staffin Dinosaur Museum, founded by Dugald Ross in 1976 when he was only a teenager.
-The small building which houses the museum collection used to be a Gaelic school; one of many that the church established in the early 1800s.
+The small building which houses the museum used to be a Gaelic school; one of many that the church established in the early 1800s.
 The species Dugald has collected in the area include Stegosaurus, Megalosaurus, Cetiosaurus, Hadrosaurus, and Ceolophysis.
 Dugald also offers tours to the nearby beach at An Corran to see footprints left by dinosaurs 165 million years ago!

-Sprawling out grandly in front of me was a massive headland that gradually narrowed to a swath of land capped with an immense triangular mound, at the tip of which perched the Neist Point Lighthouse.
-A steep and seeming-endless set of stairs zigged and zagged down the emerald expanse and amongst grazing sheep, streams of scree and an ancient stone wall.
+Neist Point Lighthouse is a must-see!
+Be prepared for a bit of a hike--the iconic site is reached via a steep and seeming-endless set of stairs zigged and zagged down the emerald expanse and amongst grazing sheep, streams of scree and an ancient stone wall.

 From Armadale in southern Skye, take a 45-minute Cal Mac ferry to Mallaig, and then make the two-hour drive to Oban.
 Have a bite to eat and then board another Cal Mac for another 45-minute journey to the Isle of Mull.